Imagimm-CIML/Determining-the-intracellular-position/README.md

 # Determining-the-intracellular-position

-How to use the imageJ macro and R script to produced the normalized distance profile graph (normalized in X and Y from 0 to 1)
+How to use the imageJ macro and R script to produced normalized distance profile graph normalized in X and Y from 0 to 1 :

 ![shema ](./shema.png)